jkkummerfeld/hugo-academic/archetypes/publication.md

 +++
+# Used both in bibtex generation, and for link creation - should be unique
+bibkey = ""

+# Raw bibtex
+bibtex = ""

+# Information about work that cites this
+citation = []

 title = "{{ replace .TranslationBaseName "-" " " | title }}"
 date = {{ .Date }}
 draft = false